 Medical Expert Systems Demos

 This page features some VisiRule medical expert systems demos which contain a mixture of text, logic, formulae, algorithms, calculations, explanations, definitions, links and graphics.
-The demos are presented as page-based web apps and some are also available as Medical ChatBots using the same VisiRule chart.
+The demos are presented as page-based web apps and/or client side HTML pages.
+Some are also available as Medical ChatBots.

 Medical knowledge is well suited to VisiRule as visual models offer a transparent way of presenting and defining medical diagnosis and treatment protocols.
 VisiRule contains an easy-to-use authoring tool to help create systems.
 Many solutions can be transparently represented as decision trees or flow charts.
 Data from connected devices can be accessed.